Women's World Floorball Championship: Format

 There are 16 teams participating in the tournament.
 The host country is automatically guaranteed a spot, while the remaining 15 spots are determined through regional qualifiers.
 These qualifiers, typically comprising several European tournaments and one each for the Americas and Asia-Oceania, are usually held at the beginning of the year before the championship itself.
 Starting with the 2027 championship, they will instead take place in the autumn of the previous year.

 The teams are then drawn into four groups (A–D), each consisting of four teams.
 Groups A and B are drawn from the top-ranked teams according to the IFF rankings, while Groups C and D are drawn from the remaining teams.
 Within a group, teams play against each other.
 The top two teams from Groups A and B advance directly to the quarter-finals.
 The other two teams from Groups A and B and the top two teams from Groups C and D compete in a playoff preliminary round.

 Next, the playoffs are played by elimination.
 The eliminated teams, including the teams that did not qualify for the playoffs, participate in additional placement matches.

 The entire tournament spans nine days, from one weekend to another.
+During that time, teams play five to seven matches.

 Format history

 The first World Championship in 1997 was preceded by the only European Championship in 1995.

+The quarter-finals were played for the first time in 2011.
 Until the 2009 World Championship, with the exception of the first tournament, teams were divided into two divisions (A and B).
 In Division A, teams competed in two groups, with the top two teams from each group advancing to the semi-finals.
 The winners of the semi-finals played in the final, while the losing teams contested the bronze medal match.
 The bottom teams of both groups played for relegation from Division A, while the winner of Division B was promoted.